 No thank you!

-Therefore, if you want to keep your brain alive and kicking you need to stimulate it frequently to keep your mental edge.
+Therefore, if you want to keep your brain alive and kicking, you need to stimulate it frequently to keep your mental edge.
 Keeping your mind engaged and curious, and gently forcing it to make new neural connections continuously, will help your brain stay sharp.

 Think of picking up a new hobby, diving into a challenging book, or watching a documentary about a topic you’re unfamiliar with.
 Even striving for new experiences or having a deep conversation with someone you usually avoid can count as continuous learning.